AlejaDiez/Flow/README.md

 ## Changelog

-Add syntax highlighting and snippets for Flow in Visual Studio Code.
+Add formatter for Flow in Visual Studio Code.

--   Create a new extension for vscode, located in the `extension` directory.
+-   Update the extension for vscode, located in the `extension` directory.
 To install it, you must add the extension folder to the vscode extensions directory.

 ## Contribution